Last Updated: 23 August 2024 | Change Log

 Local AAR library

-If you're using the Local AAR library to get the SDK, copy the library file into your app/libs
+If you're using the Local AAR library to get the SDK, copy the library file into your <app>/libs

-repo to the project level build.gradle
+repository to the top-level build.gradle

-implementation (name:'access-checkout-android', ext:'aar') implementation "org.jetbrains.kotlin:kotlin-stdlib-jdk8:1.6.21"
+implementation "org.jetbrains.kotlin:kotlin-stdlib-jdk8:1.6.21"

 And here's a link to our Access Checkout Android SDK GitHub Repo